meyer/dex/README.md

 	That’ll install the `dex` server to `/usr/local/bin` and set it to automatically start when your computer boots up.

+	Once the daemon is installed, you can delete the downloaded Dex directory.

 2. Install the browser extension in Your Cool Browser.
 	* **Safari**: [Download the Safari extension][safariextz] and double-click it to install.